- You do not have any products in your shopping cart yet.

 3 m Dining Table with Live Edge – solid, handcrafted, impressive

 Are you looking for a dining table that is not only large but also impressive?
-Then take a look at this 3 m Dining Table with Live Edge.
-With its extraordinary length of 300 cm and the natural shape of the live edge, it becomes the highlight in your dining room or open dining area.
-This table achieves its perfect look through its visually doubled tabletop of 8 cm and the remarkably stable spider base.
+Then take a look at this 3 m dining table with live edge.
+With its extraordinary length of 300 cm and the nature-shaped form of the live edge, it becomes the highlight in your dining room or open dining area.
+This table achieves its perfect look through its visually doubled tabletop thickness of 8 cm and the remarkably sturdy spider base.

 Product details: Dining Table with Live Edge, 300 × 110 cm